thangle2008/deep-learning/README.md

 ### 2) Training:

-Run the main.py script as follows to train on Resnet (you can inspect the main.py scripts to find out about the usage of every optional argument):
+Run the main.py script as follows to train on Resnet (you can inspect the main.py script to find out about the usage of every optional argument):

 `$ python main.py [data generator file] --model resnet --depth [18, 20, 34, ...]`